Fort Worth Car Accident Attorney

 Who can I sue for my car crash?

 In most cases, you can file a car accident lawsuit to get the money you deserve.
 Often, you will sue the at-fault driver or the at-fault driver’s insurance company, especially if they make a low settlement offer or deny your claim.

 You may also be able to sue other parties if they contributed to the cause of your crash.
 This may include a ridesharing service like Uber or Lyft if the driver was working for them at the time of your accident.
 You may also be able to take legal action against a bar or liquor store if the driver was drunk and purchased alcohol while intoxicated, then got back on the road.
 These types of cases are known as dram shop claims.

 Whatever the circumstances of your crash, it’s important to talk to a lawyer right away.
 In Texas, you only have two years from the date of your crash to file a lawsuit or take other legal action.
 This deadline is known as the statute of limitations.
 Don’t miss out.
 Learn more about your legal options.

 Car accident injuries

-Fort Worth car accident attorney Coby L. Wooten has represented personal injury victims throughout the state since 1996.
-He understands it's often hard to know what to do after you've been injured in a serious car accident.
-But it's important to realize that the decisions you make after your car accident could affect you for years or even decades after your crash.
+Fort Worth car accident attorney Coby L. Wooten has represented victims throughout the state since 1996.
+He understands it's often hard to know what to do after you've been injured.
+But it's important to realize that the decisions you make after your car crash could affect you for years or even decades.
 Common car accident injuries include: